bernedom/SI/README.md

 SI is a header-only library that uses **C++17** features.
 Building is tested using cmake > 3.23 and verified for g++7, g++8, clang5, clang6, clang7, msvc 19, and AppleClang 10.0.
 I recommend using  **conan 2.0** to download any dependencies for testing, but can be used without it, if the tests are not built.

-SI supports the CMakeToolchain and CMakeDeps generator of conan.
+SI uses CMakeDeps generator of conan to find dependencies.
 To install the dependencies use

 ```bash
 conan install . --output-folder=build --build=missing --settings=build_type=Debug
 ```

-substitute `--settings=build_type=Debug` with `--settings=build_type=Release` to switc between debug and release builds.
+substitute `--settings=build_type=Debug` with `--settings=build_type=Release` to switch between debug and release builds.

-### Building using conans CMakeDeps generator

 By using the CMAkeDeps generator, you can either build manually or use the CMake presets provided.